Conference: Montreal- Biodiversity Mathematics- Sep 16-20

 Conference agenda

-This workshop will provide an overview of recent theoretical and methodological developments for modeling the complex evolutionary dynamics that have shaped the structure of contemporary biodiversity.
-Theoretical work at the interface between ecology and evolutionary studies will be presented, as well as its applications to empirical data.
+This workshop will provide an overview of recent theoretical and methodological developments for modeling the complex dynamics that have shaped the structure of contemporary biodiversity.
+Theoretical work at the interface between ecology and studies will be presented, as well as its applications to empirical data.
 This will include mathematical and probabilistic modeling, statistical methodologies, and new insights obtained from biological data.
-Accordingly, the workshop will gather a variety of participants within the fields of probability, statistics, ecology and evolutionary biology, and working on the following themes:
+Accordingly, the workshop will gather a variety of participants within the fields of probability, statistics, ecology and biology, and working on the following themes:

 – Ecophylogenetics, and theories such as the neutral theory of biodiversity, for deriving macroevolutionary models of species distribution and turnover from first principles of community ecology.